frederic-perez/AmE-dictionary/data/idioms.md

 __not get a wink of sleep__ To not get any sleep. _Our newborn son is rather colicky, so my wife and I haven’t gotten a wink of sleep the last few nights._
 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._
 __not go amiss__
+__not going anywhere__ “Not going anywhere” is commonly used to convey that something or someone is unchanging, persistent, or not making progress.
 __not have a cent to your name__ If someone doesn’t have a penny to their name or doesn’t have a cent to their name, they are poor. _He never had a penny to his name while he was with me._
 __not have a hope in hell (of doing something)__ To not have any chance at all of doing or achieving something.
 __not have all day__ To be in a rush; to not have much or any time to spare.
 Usually used in the present tense.